gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ### (d)
 Immunofluorescence analysis of mean SMC4 fluorescence in the thresholded chromatin mask for central Z-slices for control and SMC4 depleted prometaphase chromosomes.
 Single cells analysed.

-The notebook determines the central Z-slice using the DNA channel, segments the chromatin and calculates SMC4 fluorescence in the segmented mask for the conditions of interest.
+The notebook determines the central Z-slice using the DNA channel, segments the chromatin and calculates the mean SMC4 fluorescence in the segmented mask for the conditions of interest.
 Single cells analysed.
 The notebooks can be found here: [notebook]().

 ### (e)